GMqwerty/autonomous_driving/README.md

-# autonomous_driving
+# Autonomous Driving

 ## Introduction
 This repository is about the robot we made for the WRO Future Engineers competition in the 2023 season.
 Here, we are going to explain in detail how the robot operates and we will also go through the general structure of our code.

 ## Mechanical parts
 The vehicle itself is mostly consisted out of LEGOs, but some parts had to be 3D printed, in order for us to connect the sensors and the motors onto the robot.
-Photos of the vehicle can be found in the "Vehicle's Photos" folder inside the main branch
+Photos of the vehicle can be found in the "Vehicle Photos" folder inside the main branch
 ### Sensors
 We used:
 - 2 distance sensors